 Once you have acknowledged your emotion, try to think through how you can help yourself cope with it.

-And also, if you’re in a good position emotionally, try to think of ways on how you could help your family members and friends cope up with the emotions that they’re feeling right now.
+Also, if you’re in a good position emotionally, try to think of ways to help your family members and friends cope with the emotions that they’re feeling right now.

 Related Post: How Positive Affirmations Changed My Life